You are probably wondering if the title is clickbait. It is not. Check out the short video clip below for a pretty convincing demo.

 While these optimizations are introduced to conserve memory, they have the added benefit of increasing cache locality, simply by packing more data into the same limited space.

-Searching the data
+Searching the data Link to heading

 We know the time at the start (left) and end (right) of the screen for each timeline view configuration.
 This is stored in m_vd.zvStart and m_vd.zvEnd.
 To find out the range of ZoneEvents within a data array that are visible on the screen, we can do two quick searches8: